My Chemical Mishaps

 Silver Thermite

 Well, it all started when I had some silver wastes lying around contaminated with copper.
 So, I had to figure a way to separate and purify.
-I took the silver/copper nitrate solution and added to sodium hydroxide.
+I took the silver/copper nitrate solution and added to it some sodium hydroxide.
 That precipitated the silver oxide and the copper hydroxide.
 I dried this a bit then added to some HCl, this dissolved the copper hydroxide and left (most of) the silver oxide.
 Then not wanting to loose any of this in the thermite reduction I had planned I decided to bind the silver oxide with the aluminum powder using sulfur, seeing as how it would just turn into gaseous sulfur dioxide when used as a binder compared to my other option plaster of Paris which would require more refining.
 So I took my silver oxide, my aluminum powder, and my sulfur and mixed in a pan under increasing heat.
-Eventually I could not tell there was even any sulfur added, I expected it to at least get goopy or something so I added some more and more.
+Eventually I could not tell there was even any sulfur added, I expected it to at least get goopy or something so I added some more and more but it continued to stay free flowing and powdery.
 Finally even though I really couldn't tell a difference I figured enough was enough.
 I was loading it into a short length of copper pipe as a mold with a spoon when the whole mixture went up.
-It could have been from the residual hydroxide on the silver oxide reacting with the aluminum under high temperature, it could have been that enough heat had been formed to initiate a reaction, it could have been a lot of things but I swear I could smell hydrogen sulfide in there somewhere....
-I was wearing gloves but that wasn't enough, and my face shield turned into a twisted flaming piece of debris, the mixture deflagrated and went everywhere splashing silver over everything.
+It could have been from the residual hydroxide on the silver oxide reacting with the aluminum under high temperature, it could have been that enough heat had been formed to initiate a reaction since I was no longer stirring it, it could have been a lot of things but I swear I could smell hydrogen sulfide in there somewhere...
+I was wearing cut resistant Kevlar gloves but that wasn't enough, and my face shield turned into a twisted flaming piece of debris, the mixture deflagrated and went everywhere splashing silver over everything.
 The ground was all on fire and I was trying to calm myself as I looked at the glowing red liquid solidifying in the pan.
-I took stock of the situation, gloves intact, most of my hair still here, no obvious burn holes, no hair on my left arm, not too bad..... then I took the glove off my left hand, and most of my skin came with it.
-I had to spend 5 months in a glove waiting for it to heal, but I did get to lecture the doctor at the hospital over chemistry.
+I took stock of the situation, gloves intact, most of my hair still here, no obvious burn holes, no hair on my left arm, not too bad...
+Then I took the glove off my left hand, and most of my skin came with it.
+I had to spend 5 months in a glove to protect my new skin from the sun while waiting for it to heal, but I did get to lecture the doctor at the hospital about his lack of chemistry skills.

 Lesson Learned: You can never take for granted the properties of a pyrotechnic composition, always wear proper protective gear.